-The preparation of condensed consolidated interim financial statements in conformity with IFRS requires management to make estimates and assumptions about future events that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the annual consolidated financial statements and the reported amounts of gain and expenses during the reporting period.
+The preparation of consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions about future events that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the annual consolidated financial statements and the reported amounts of gain and expenses during the reporting period.
 Such estimates and assumptions, which by their nature are uncertain, affect the carrying value of assets, impact decisions as to when exploration and evaluation costs should be capitalized or expensed.
 The Company regularly reviews its estimates and assumptions; however, actual results could differ from these estimates and these differences could be material.
 Revisions to estimates and the resulting impacts on the carrying amounts of the Company's assets and liabilities are accounted for prospectively.

-1911 Gold Corporation Notes to the Condensed Interim Consolidated Financial Statements For the three months ended March 31, 2020 and 2019
+Notes to the Condensed Interim Consolidated Financial Statements For the three and six months ended June 30, 2020 and 2019